Manifold calculus and homotopy sheaves: Homotopy sheafification

 is a weak equivalence for every homotopy $\tau$-sheaf $Z$. \end{defn} \quad Note that if $F \rightarrow G$ is an objectwise equivalence, then it is a $\tau$-local equivalence. \begin{rem} One can say that $\tau$-local equivalences are the maps which are seen as a weak equivalence by every homotopy $\tau$-sheaf.
 In this terminology, homotopy sheaves are precisely the presheaves that see all maps (\ref{cones}) as weak equivalences. \end{rem}

-\begin{thm} There is a model structure on the category $\sF$, called the $\tau$-local model structure, in which \begin{enumerate} \item the weak equivalences are the $\tau$-local equivalences, \item the cofibrations are the same as in the projective model structure on $\sF$, \item the fibrant objects are the homotopy $\tau$-sheaves. \end{enumerate} \end{thm} \begin{proof} This model structure is the (left) Bousfield localisation of the projective model structure on $\sF$ at the set of all maps of the form (\ref{cones}).
-The statement is then a consequence of the general theory of Bousfield localisations (for more details, see \cite{HH}). \end{proof}
+\begin{thm} There is a model structure on the underlying category $\PSh(\sC)$, called the $\tau$-local model structure and denoted by $\PSh^{\tau}(\sC)$, in which \begin{enumerate} \item the weak equivalences are the $\tau$-local equivalences, \item the cofibrations are the same as in the projective model structure on $\PSh(\sC)$, \item the fibrant objects are the homotopy $\tau$-sheaves. \end{enumerate} Moreover, the identity maps